ETC (Easter Time Convention)

 Learn practical ways to grow during workshops & seminars

 Reflect on Easter and what that means for us in the evening session

-Chill with people from your Facnet at the bonfire or around board games
+Chill with people from your Facnet around board games

 Wind down and enjoy supper with new friends